lhqxinghun/scKTLD/README.md

 - ubuntu 18.04

 **2.2 Required Python Packages**
-Make sure all all the packages listed in the *requirements.txt* are installed.
+Make sure that all the packages listed in the *requirements.txt* are installed.

 - Python >= 3.6
 - scipy >= 1.5.2